DIY Spa Cover Repair Videos

 Replace the Cover Straps

 Of course, there are some things that you can do yourself - you can even make your own spa cover!
-We would like to remind you how important your time is, and suggest that when the time comes, take it easy and buy a new spa cover from Hot Tub Works instead!
+We would like to remind you how important your time is, and suggest that when the time comes, buy a new spa cover!